Newport Bermuda Race

 Event 3: The RBYC Anniversary Regatta – Two races Bermuda on the Friday after the Newport Bermuda Race.
 In recent years the format has included a windward-leeward race and a beautiful around the buoys race in the Great Sound, Granaway Deep, Port Royal Bay, and finishing near the Fairmont Hamilton Princess Hotel and the docks of the RBYC in Hamilton Harbour.
 The RBYC Anniversary Regatta is open to all qualified yachts in Bermuda not just yachts entered in the complete series.

 All yachts sailing in the St. David’s Lighthouse or Gibbs Hill Lighthouse Divisions of the Newport Bermuda Race and that also sail in the New York Yacht Club Annual Regatta and the Royal Bermuda Yacht Club Anniversary Regatta may enter and compete for Onion Patch Series awards.

-- Thursday, 14th June Preparation for the race, Captain’s Meeting
+- Thursday, 18th June: Training, Preparation for the race, Captain’s Meeting

-- Friday, 22nd June Anniversary regatta/Onion Patch Series
+- Friday, 26th June: Anniversary regatta/Onion Patch Series (Optional)

 Other important dates